Who benefits from the Australian Camp Oven Festival?

 Yes!
 There will be a mobile ATM on site over the weekend.
 There is a fee to use the ATM, as with any non-bank ATM.

-When can I book a campsite to the next festival?
+Can I book a campsite to the next festival at this event?

 Can I bring my dog?